-Fallon Fox fighting women is the equivalent of my being able to compete in the “Advanced Children’s Division” at my next Brazilian Jiu Jitsu tournament.
-Grossly unfair Prima Facie!
+Fallon Fox fighting women is the equivalent of my being able to compete in the “Advanced Children’s Division” at my next Brazilian Jiu-Jitsu tournament.
+Grossly unfair!

 I want to see a fight at 145 pounds between Fallon Fox and Cris “Cyborg” Santos!
 It would sell out any fight card it was placed on.
 They are both under scrutiny for injecting hormones and chemicals to manipulate their gender and fighting ability.
 It would be an epic event!